musana-engineering/musana.engineering.github.io/_posts/2025-03-15-azure-machine-learning-operations.markdown

 These are the additional features we will create from the raw data to improve the model's predictive accuracy.

 {% highlight bash %}
-- MonthYear:  Month and year of the transaction.
+- MonthYear:  Month and year of the transaction
-- IsWeekend:  Indicating if the transaction occurred on a weekend or not.
+- IsWeekend:  Indicating if the transaction occurred on a weekend or not
-- Season	:    Season of the year based on the month.
+- Season:     Season of the year based on the month
 {% endhighlight %}

 Since we're predicting total sales per month, the data is aggregated at the monthly level.
 The features for the model are derived from the aggregated data.